Subelliptic Gevrey spaces: Subelliptic Gevrey spaces on compact Lie Groups

 by \eqref{ineq_fac}.
 Below, we will show that the operator norms are bounded uniformly in $\alpha$ and this concludes the proof. \end{proof}

 The proof of Theorem \ref{thm_{su2}} will thus be complete once we have shown the following statement which is of interest in its own right. \begin{proposition} Let $G=SU(2)$ and assume the hypotheses of Theorem \ref{thm_{su2}}.
-The higher order Riesz transform $R_\alpha:=\partial^\alpha \slp^{-\frac{|\alpha|}{2}}$ is uniformly bounded on $L^2_0(SU(2))$, that is, there exists $C>0$ such that for every multi-index $\alpha\in\N^n$ we have
+The higher order Riesz transform $R_I:={\mathbf X}_I\slp^{-\frac{|I|}{2}}$ is bounded on $L^2_0(SU(2))$ with the following operator norm estimate: